Dorothy Lucille Adkins was

 prayed, and he prayed for his Mother, for he was afraid she was going to

 die.
-She recovered and on August 9, 1937 Marvin Dean was born out on the
+She recovered and on August 9, 1937 Marvin Dean was born in the

 The family was on their way to Cambridge on December 7, 1941